TowardsZonalCentralization/ConvIO/README.md

     *   Adjust the "Number of Clusters" (pre-filled from elbow method or manually set) and select a "Linkage Method" (`average`, `complete`, `single`).
     *   Click "Run Clustering & Optimization" to perform the zonal optimization for the selected method.
     *   Alternatively, click "Run Full Analysis & Compare" to run the optimization with all linkage methods and get a comparison table, with the best method automatically selected for visualization.
-    *   The "EEA with I/O extenders" tab will display the optimized zonal architecture, showing clusters, I/O extenders (centroids), and wiring paths.
+    *   The "EEA with I/O aggregators" tab will display the optimized zonal architecture, showing clusters, I/O aggregators (centroids), and wiring paths.
     *   Detailed length and cost metrics for the zonal architecture will be updated in the control panel.

 ### Exporting Results